tunagencSU/DSA-210-Term-Project/README.md

   * *Distance/Access:* Driving time in minutes.
   * *Terrain:* Slope in degrees, Soil composition in percentages (clay/sand).
   * *Risk Scores:* Normalized indices (scaled from 0.0 to 1.0).

+## 4. Analytical Approach

+The analysis proceeds in three stages: firstly, using exploratory data analysis on the East, West, and Middle Black Sea region's campsites to determine weather conditions, terrain risks, and human density to map distributional patterns and bivariate relationships.
+Secondly, applying correlation analysis and hypothesis tests to determine how much accessibility, human density, and wildlife encounter risks affect the condition of each campsite.
+Thirdly, for the machine learning part, models like Linear Regression, Ridge, Lasso, Random Forest, Gradient Boosting, and SVR will be used to predict the risk score between 0.0 and 1.0.
+I plan to apply SHAP values to the best model to understand which factors are more important.
+Also, the campsites will be classified as Low, Medium, or High risk.
+Finally, unsupervised clustering will help identify sites that get highly visited even though they are hard to reach.